GoSEHawks/ImgTalk/README.md

 # ImgTalk
 Image talker, select and image make word maps and talk in a secure way.
+NOTE: the *source* image can literally be anywhere or anything

 **Educational Program Disclaimer**